cesarcoatl/cesarcoatl.github.io/_posts/2020-09-21-working-with-pyenv-and-jenv-on-macos.md

 ---
 layout: post
-title: Working with pyenv and jenv on macOS
+title: Working with pyenv and jEnv on macOS
 tags:
 - guide
 - homebrew